cs1302uga/cs1302-ce24/README.md

    We've labeled the lines `i`--`v` above.
 Here are some descriptions:

-   1. determine what you need to keep for use later in this method call
+   1. Determine what you need to keep for use later in this method call.
-   1. determine what you need to pass into the sub-problem
+   1. Determine what you need to pass into the sub-problem.
-   1. get the result of calling the sub-problem
+   1. Get the result of calling the sub-problem.
-   1. do something with the result
+   1. Do something with the result.
-   1. return so that it can be passed up the call stack
+   1. Return the modified result so it can be passed up the call stack.

    Let's connect it back to `splitString`: